topkecleon/otouto/README.md

 those for [use by the bot's owner](#control-plugins).
 See [here](#list-of-plugins) for a list of plugins.

-There are five standard plugin components.
+A list of standard plugin components:

 | Component   | Description                                                    |
 |:------------|:---------------------------------------------------------------|